-Students interested in journalism, literature or broadcasting may join the staff of the University Free Press, a weekly student newspaper; The Portland Review of the Arts, a literary magazine; or WMPG-FM, the student radio station.
+Students interested in journalism, literature or broadcasting may join the staff of the University Free Press, a weekly student newspaper; The Review, a literary magazine; or WMPG-FM, the student radio station.
 Students interested in TV production can become involved in USM's own cable TV station, G-TV, located on the Gorham campus.